Facebook Campaign Objectives: What Every Advertiser Needs to Know

 Pay attention to your Facebook ad objectives and settings

 To build out a successful campaign on Facebook, you need to take time when selecting your ad objective and settings in order to successfully reach your goals and make the most out of your advertising budget.
+In fact, optimizing for the wrong objective is one of our 7 Budget-Wasting Facebook Ads Mistakes.

 If you’re already carefully selecting your settings or you’re just looking for more ways to improve your campaigns, try running our free Facebook Grader.
 You’ll receive actionable insights to help boost your account performance in just 60 seconds.
 And make sure you stay tuned for part two of this post where I will show you how to leverage Facebook ad objectives to create a cross-funnel campaign strategy.